 A clean bill of lading ensures that the cargo is loaded in good condition.
 But, packaging and the inside goods cannot declare damaged condition.
 However, a Dirty BOL is replaced if the shipment is damaged or the quantity is missing.

 This common type of bill of lading allows the ship owner to declare the cargo’s condition if he finds out that there is broken cargo, an incorrect quantity of goods specified, significant damage in the packaging, etc.

 Through bill of lading

-Through bill of lading works as legal documents that define that the cargo directly passes through domestic and international borders and helps to be transferred from one distribution centre to another and across multiple modes of transport.
+Through bill of lading works as legal document that define that the cargo directly passes through domestic and international borders and helps to be transferred from one distribution center to another and across multiple modes of transport.
 Depending on the shipment’s final destination, it also requires the submission of an inland or ocean BOL.

 Combined transport bill of lading

 This type of BOL, also known as a multimodal transport BOL, is a common type of bill of lading, indicating that there are at least two modes of transportation involved in shipping the cargo.